Time-reversal and PT symmetry breaking in non-Hermitian field theories: Conclusions

 \section{Conclusions}

-We have studied the connection between time-reversal and parity-time symmetry breaking in non-Hermitian field theories with conserved dynamics and space-time white noise, in the limit of {low} noise intensity.
-To quantify TRSB, we considered the informatic entropy production rate, $\mathcal{S}$, near two types of $\mathcal{PT}$ symmetry-breaking phase transitions, specifically, oscillatory instabilities and CEPs.
-As a reference point, we also discussed the behavior of $\mathcal{S}$, at conventional critical transitions.
+We have studied the connection between time-reversal and parity-time symmetry breaking in non-Hermitian field theories with space-time white noise, in the limit of {low} noise intensity.
+To quantify the mesoscopically accessible TRSB, we considered the informatic entropy production rate, $\mathcal{S}$, near two types of $\mathcal{PT}$ symmetry-breaking phase transitions, specifically, oscillatory instabilities and CEPs.
+As a reference point, we also discussed the behavior of $\mathcal{S}$ at conventional critical transitions.

-Our first main result concerns the scaling of $\mathcal{S}$ with respect to the noise intensity, $\epsilon$, in the different phases.
+Our first main result concerns the scaling of $\mathcal{S}$ with respect to the noise intensity $\epsilon$, in the different phases.
 We have derived a general expression for $\mathcal{S}$ in terms of the statistical properties of the deterministic current [Eq.~\eqref{eq:EPRgeneral}].
-From that we find that, in a dynamical phase, $\mathcal{S}\sim \epsilon^{-1}$.
-The diverging entropy production rate for vanishing noise (independently of UV regularization) reflects the presence of systematic transport.
-Conversely, in a static phase, we showed that at leading order, $\mathcal{S}\sim\epsilon^{0}$, thus, remains nonzero even in the zero-noise limit.
-These general predictions are corroborated and illustrated for the static phases as well as the dynamical phase of the nonreciprocal Cahn-Hilliard model in two companion papers~\cite{suchanek2023irreversible,suchanek2023entropy}.
+From it, we find that, in a dynamical phase, $\mathcal{S}\sim \epsilon^{-1}$.
+The diverging entropy production rate for vanishing noise (independently of UV regularization) reflects the presence of systematic dissipative transport.
+Conversely, in a static phase, we showed that, to leading order, $\mathcal{S}\sim\epsilon^{0}$, and thus remains nonzero but finite in the zero-noise limit.
+These general predictions are corroborated and illustrated for the static phases as well as the dynamical phase of the nonreciprocal Cahn-Hilliard model in two companion papers~\cite{suchanek2023irreversible,suchanek2023entropy}, as illustrated in Fig.~\ref{fig:pre_2}.
 Our general theory is also in agreement with earlier literature results for $\phi^4$ active field theories that admit activity-driven phase transitions.
 Specifically, Ref.~\cite{Borthne2020} studied the entropy production in a polar flocking model, and found $\mathcal{S}\sim \epsilon^{-1}$ in the state of collective motion.
 For Active Model B, Ref.~\cite{Nardini2017} reported $\mathcal{S}\sim\epsilon^{0}$ for the phase-separated state, and $\mathcal{S}\sim\epsilon^{1}$ for the homogeneous phase.
 This is consistent with our prediction, as this model only falls into the category of non-Hermitian field theories in its demixed phase~\footnote{This can be easily seen from Eq.~(24) in Ref.~\cite{Nardini2017}.}.